infobloxopen/docker-infoblox/README.md

 In Docker swarm mode the plugin needs to be installed on all the nodes.

+Plugin can be configured with either of the following ways:
+1. Using the plugin configuration file
+2. Using the plugin environment variables

 ### 1) Installing and configuring the plugin with the configuration file
 Create a file `docker-infoblox.conf` (configurable via CONF_FILE_NAME parameter) in **`/etc/infoblox/`** directory and add the configuration options in the file.